Amazon Underground Frequently Asked Questions (FAQs)

 - Q: Since my IAP items are now free, can I have users unlock IAP, game levels, or other rewards items by watching ads?

 - No. You may not require users to watch ads to unlock IAP items, game levels, or other rewards.
 Design a game experience for Amazon Underground users that is equivalent or better than your game experience for their non-Underground counterparts.
-See App Design and Modification Requirements and Guidelines for Amazon Underground for more game design requirements.
+See [App Design and Modification Requirements and Guidelines for Amazon Underground][underground/app-design-and-modification-requirements-and-guidelines-for-amazon-underground] for more game design requirements.

 - Q: Can I have my users unlock IAP items or game levels by promoting my game or using other forms of social sharing on Facebook or Twitter?

 - No. Do not tie advancement within your app to social sharing.
 Your app is not permitted to require that a user share or post on a social media site in order to unlock a feature or IAP item.
-See App Design and Modification Requirements and Guidelines for Amazon Underground for more game design requirements.
+See [App Design and Modification Requirements and Guidelines for Amazon Underground][underground/app-design-and-modification-requirements-and-guidelines-for-amazon-underground] for more game design requirements.